AlmogHaviv/utils/README.md

 - **Dependencies**:
 - `worker-names.csv` (static CSV file, updated only when team member names change).
-- `v1-yearly-jira.csv` (dynamic CSV file, updated for each run with yearly work ratio data from Jira).
+- `v1-yearly-jira.csv` (dynamic CSV file, updated for each run with yearly work ratio data from Jira)
+- To generate v1-yearly-jira.csv, you need to export yearly mission data from Jira.
+It's crucial to note that all the data should be in English.
+While exporting, please ensure that the following essential columns are included: 'Assignee', 'Work Ratio', 'Custom field (Product)', 'Issue key', 'Sprint', 'Issue id'.
+Please be aware that sometimes the 'Sprint' column may display dates in Hebrew.

 ### 2. Script 2: another_script.py

 - **Description**: Generates an Excel file displaying monthly planned, actual, and usage differences for BI, Algo, and Dev teams.
 Also includes yearly totals.